marcelagalvisres/clustcat/README.md

 This package creates an alternative representation of the categorical variables in a dataset by clustering them using a logistic regression guided by out-of-sample accuracy.
 The full paper is available in: https://www.sciencedirect.com/science/article/abs/pii/S0957417421006771

-\begin{itemize}
-\item The proposed approach uses a numerical method guided by the learning performance.
+* The proposed approach uses a numerical method guided by the learning performance.
-\item The underlying structure of the categories and their relationship is identified using proximity graphs.
+* The underlying structure of the categories and their relationship is identified using proximity graphs.
-\item Complexity is reduced and accuracy results are competitive against benchmark one-hot encoding of categorical features.
+* Complexity is reduced and accuracy results are competitive against benchmark one-hot encoding of categorical features.
-\end{itemize}

 # To install this package, run the following command in R (assuming you have installed devtools).
 ```Rcode